dodgymike/hackrf-wiki/HackRF-Beta-Program.md

 ## Software

+*** Read this whole section thoroughly before starting any software installation!
+Some of the options may include steps that duplicate installation of individual components, so you will end up wasting a lot of time re-installing what you've already got! ***

 The primary software library required to work with Jawbreaker is [libhackrf](https://github.com/mossmann/hackrf/tree/master/host/libhackrf).
 To use any software that supports HackRF, you must first install libhackrf.

 You will need to [update the firmware](https://github.com/mossmann/hackrf/wiki/Updating-Firmware) on your Jawbreaker to use the latest software.